 Our nutrition and fitness experts at Beltline Health are committed to helping thousands of our patients struggling with their weight and weight-related health conditions by providing professional advice and guidance in assessing each individual’s daily calorie needs, setting realistic short-term and long-term weight goals, and developing a simple weight loss plan to promote healthy eating habits and lifestyle choices.

-Attend our free weight loss online seminar where we’ll go over the basics of weight loss and the different weight loss solutions we offer to help our patients lose weight and keep it off.
-For more information, head on to our website to schedule a consultation with one of our health care professionals or call us at (470) 419-4380.
+Watch our free weight loss online seminar where we’ll go over the basics of weight loss and the different weight loss solutions we offer to help our patients lose weight and keep it off.
+For more information, click here to schedule a consultation with one of our health care professionals or call us at (470) 419-4380.